jasminerc23/Data_Projects_TripleTen/Superstore Returns Consult/Readme.md

 * Identified which geographic regions created the most returns
 * Investigated a correlation between returns and seasonal effects
  ## Dashboard Analysis of Returns
+2.1: Created a dashboard to visualize all findings within the analysis

  ## Conclusion